 Here's a short video showing what I see with, and without, the pulldown resistor.

-And here’s a much better video, where someone explains the same concept.
-They’re using a TI LaunchPad instead of a Raspberry Pi, but its the same problem.
+And here's a better video, in which James Lewis explains the same concept, except he's using a TI LaunchPad instead of a Raspberry Pi.

 - How does python GPIO bouncetime parameter work?